 The components of the system are: tags, readers and key distribution centers (KDCs).
 KDCs represent the authorities ruling over a set of tags.
 Each KDC generates a unique key k_i of l bits for every tag T_i that is under its jurisdiction and securely stores it in the tag.
 The KDC also provides each reader $reader_j$ that is authorized to identify a tag T_i that is under its jurisdiction with a derived tag identification key $k{i,j}$ along with the identifier ID_i of the tag.
 Each tag can thus be identified by one or several readers based on the derived tag identification keys distributed by the KDC.
 Each reader keeps in a secure key database (KDB) the set of derived tag identification keys and identifiers of the tags it is authorized to identify.
-It should be noted that in this model a reader can be associated with more than one KDC or be able to identify tags issued by several authorities.
+In this model a reader can be associated with more than one KDC or be able to identify tags issued by several authorities.
+Finally, note that a KDC could now become a point of failure.
+While security of a KDC is out of the scope of this paper, we would like to point out that, for some applications (e.g. passport issue), there could be measures to secure such a single point of failure.
+Nevertheless, this issue calls for further investigation.

 In the following we will assume the KDB to host n elements, where n is the number of tags in the system.
 These n elements are organized in a linked list data structure, with the usual operations associated to a list.
-In particular, if we are examining the g^{th} element of KDB, then KDB{g} .key returns key $k{g,j}$, while KDB.next returns the pointer to the next element in the list.
+In particular, if we are examining the g^{th} element of KDB, then KDB_g .key returns key $k{g,j}$, while KDB.next returns the pointer to the next element in the list.